fongc123/notes/Data Visualization/Introduction.md

 ![[Pasted image 20220906165047.png|500]]

-All datasets have the same arithmetic mean, standard deviation, and $r$ coefficient.
+All datasets have the same arithmetic mean, standard deviation, $r$ coefficient, and linear regression.